ttu/json-flatfile-datastore/README.md

 await collection.DeleteManyAsync(e => e.City == "NY");
 ```

-#### Get next Id-field value
+#### Get Next Id-Field Value

-If incrementing Id-field values is used, `GetNextIdValue` returns next Id-field value.
-If Id-property is integer, last item's value is incremented by one.
-If field is not an integer, it is converted to a string and number is parsed from the end of the string and incremented by one.
+If incrementing Id-field values are used, `GetNextIdValue` returns the next Id-field value.
+For integer Id-properties, the last item's value is incremented by one.
+For non-integer fields, the value is converted to a string and number at the end of the sting is parsed and incremented by one.

 ```csharp
 var store = new DataStore(newFilePath, keyProperty: "myId");